Bias Incident Response Team

 - Faculty Member selected by the VP for Academic Affairs and Dean of the Faculty

-What is a Hate Crime or Bias Incident?
+What is a Hate Crime, Bias Incident, or Discrimination?

 A hate crime is an act of violence motivated by intolerance and bigotry.
 New York state law defines a hate crime as a criminal act involving violence, intimidation and destruction of property based upon bias and prejudice.
 Victims of hate crimes are intentionally selected, in whole or in part, because of their race, color, national origin, ancestry, gender, gender identity or expression, religion, religious practice, age, disability or sexual orientation.
 Hate crimes are punishable by law and handled by the police, like any other criminal act.